-Chromebooks are usually cheaper, faster, and simpler than PCs, but learning the ins and outs of a new operating system has its challenges.
+Chromebooks are usually cheaper, faster, and simpler than PCs, but mastering a new operating system has its challenges.
 Everything is slightly different than what you are used to on Windows and macOS.
-Chromebook keyboard shortcuts, as well as Chromebook trackpad gestures, also have a learning curve.
+Chromebook keyboard shortcuts and Chromebook trackpad gestures have a learning curve of their own.
 Here are the most important ones you should definitely know about.

 Read next: What is a Chromebook, and what can it do?

 Once you get up and running with your Chromebook, these are the shortcuts you’ll probably use the most.
 They pretty much cover the basics, and you’ll want to commit them to memory.
 Here are our general shortcuts: